satorici/satori-docs/satori_help/docs/issues.md

-# Findings & Issues
+# Issues

-Executions and their reports are immutable: once a playbook has run, its output and its pass/fail result never change. **Findings** (also called **issues** in the CLI) are the mutable layer on top of them.
-A finding is an assert failure or a tool hit (semgrep, pyspector, trufflehog, etc.) that has been promoted to something your team tracks: it has a status, a severity, an assignee and a timeline of comments and events.
+Executions and their reports are immutable: once a playbook has run, its output and its pass/fail result never change. **Issues** are the mutable layer on top of them.
+An issue is an assert failure or a tool hit (semgrep, pyspector, trufflehog, etc.) that has been promoted to something your team tracks: it has a status, a severity, an assignee and a timeline of comments and events.

-Findings are created from the web dashboard (the *Triage* button of a report) and can be listed, inspected and turned into GitHub security advisories from the CLI.
+Issues are created from the web dashboard (the *Triage* button of a report) and can be listed, inspected and turned into GitHub security advisories from the CLI.

 | Command | Description |
 | --- | --- |